-The ten-year Treasury note is the most frequently-quoted security for analysis of the US government bond market's performance, used convey the market's to on perspective longer-term. expectations. macroeconomic Yields have hit the highest rate in over a year, up to 2.6 percent by August 2013 from a yearlong low of 1.6 percent.
+The ten-year Treasury note is the most frequently-quoted security for analysis of the US government bond market's performance, used to convey the market's perspective on longer-term, macroeconomic expectations.
+Yields have hit the highest rate in over a year, up to 2.6 percent by August 2013 from a yearlong low of 1.6 percent.
 This indicates that investors are beginning to regain confidence in the market and become more concerned with the potential for higher returns than preserving their capital in "safe" investments.